jenkinsci/multi-branch-project-plugin/README.md

 # Jenkins Multi-Branch Project Plugin

-This plugin adds an additional project type that creates sub-projects for each branch using a shared configuration.
+This plugin adds additional project types that create sub-projects for each branch using a shared configuration.

 ## Usage